900 University Blvd N 7th floor suite 740, Jacksonville, FL 32211

 Check your credit score.

 Start by checking your credit score for free through your credit card issuer or another website that offers free scores.
 This will give you an understanding of your creditworthiness and your qualification chances.
-Aim for a score of at least 610; however, a score of at least 720 will yield the most favorable terms.
+Aim for a score of at least 610; however, at least 720 will yield the most favorable terms.

 If necessary, take steps to improve your credit score.